-12 basic rules to find love
+Forget instant attraction: 12 basic rules to find love

 3. Look up from your phone.

-Good men and good women are everywhere — if you’re looking, noted Bela Gandhi, a TODAY contributor and founder of the Smart Dating Academy in Chicago.
+Good men and good women are everywhere — if you’re looking, noted Bela Gandhi, founder of the Smart Dating Academy in Chicago.
 She’s amazed people often complain they don’t meet anyone, but then go out and keep their heads down the entire time, staring at their devices.

 Wherever you are, be present and look around the room to see who is looking at you.
 Make three seconds of eye contact with the cute stranger and smile — that’s an invitation for him to come over and talk to you, she advised.